 Cheesecake stores beautifully in the refrigerator for three to four days, but it’s best to store the cake and the caramel apple topping separately.
 Leave the leftover cheesecake in the pan and cover it tightly with plastic wrap.
 The caramel apple topping can be stored in a lidded glass or plastic container in the refrigerator.
 You can serve it straight from the refrigerator.

 Choose an apple that’s firm, crisp, and not too sweet.
 I think Granny Smith apples are the best, but Honeycrisp, Pink Lady or Mutu apples would also work great.

-Make sure the cheesecake bars ar completely set and chilled, and use a very sharp knife, such as a chef’s knife.
-After each cut, rinse the knife off with warm water and wipe it dry with a paper towel or a dishtowel before making the next cut.
+Make sure the bars are completely set and chilled, and use a very sharp knife, such as a chef’s knife.
+After each cut, rinse the knife with warm water and wipe it dry with a paper towel or a dishtowel before making the next cut.

 Absolutely!
 Homemade caramel sauce would definitely take this recipe to the next level.
 Or try my Easy Homemade Butterscotch Sauce for a yummy variation.

 - Strawberry Cheesecake Cookies

 - Fresh Cherry Cheesecake Dip

 - Cooking spray

 - 1 1/2 cups finely crushed graham crackers (about 12 crackers)

 - 2 (8-oz.) packages cream cheese, at room temp